PrateekJaiswal16/prateek-portfolio/README.md

 -   **Navbar**: Highlights the active section as you scroll (e.g., #projects turns white when viewing the Projects section).
 -   **Hero Section**: Features a video background with a fallback image, a typewriter effect for titles, and SEO-optimized <h1> placement.
 -   **Projects Page**: Displays all projects at /projects, with category filtering (e.g., Full Stack, React) and a fade-in animation for project cards.
--   **SEO Optimization**: Includes meta tags, schema markup, and a sitemap to rank for your name (e.g., "Vandit Shah").
+-   **SEO Optimization**: Includes meta tags, schema markup, and a sitemap to rank for your name (e.g., "Prateek Jaiswal").
 -   **Performance**: Uses server-side rendering for most components, with client-side interactivity isolated to specific features (e.g., filtering, scroll effects).

 📸 Screenshots